UTH

 All For Them

-Since 2017, 6,600 youth have received at least one vaccine during the 282 clinics that the All for Them team has coordinated and implemented.
-Of those students, 4,544 received the HPV vaccine.
-Most of the students who did not receive the HPV vaccine were already up to date on the series, not yet due for the next dose at the time of the clinic, or not eligible for the vaccine.
+Since 2017, nearly 10,000 youths have received at least one vaccine during the 383 clinics that the All for Them team has coordinated and implemented.
+Of those students, more than 6,900 received the HPV vaccine.
+The vast majority of the students who did not receive the HPV vaccine were already up to date on the series, not yet due for the next dose at the time of the clinic, or not eligible for the vaccine due to their age.

 Education is also a fundamental part of All for Them’s mission to help families protect their students’ health both now and in the future.
-The team estimates that it has distributed more than 170,000 HPV vaccine fact sheets to parents and students to date.
-Additionally, by attending 260 health fairs, back-to-school events, information sessions, and other gatherings, the All for Them team has directly engaged with more than 14,500 parents and students.
+That includes a free 1.5 hour school nurse education course which has trained over 1,100 nurses across Texas.
+The team has distributed more than 340,000 HPV vaccine fact sheets to parents and students to date.
+Additionally, by attending over 300 health fairs, back-to-school events, information sessions, and other gatherings, the All for Them team has directly engaged with and educated more than 18,000 parents and students.

 Adolescent Vaccination Program Implementation Tool (AVP-IT)